Skip to content

 • Volvo paused production at Ghent, Belgium, for three days (Jan 15–17, 2024) due to delayed gearbox deliveries.

-• The pause likely cost 3,500–4,000 vehicles in output during that window.
+• The pause likely resulted in a loss of 3,500–4,000 vehicles in output during that period.

 • African supply chains can copy the playbook.
 Buffer the parts that travel through choke points, map lower-tier sources, and plan lead times for delay